horovod/horovod/docs/tensorflow.rst

 Horovod with TensorFlow Data Service
 ------------------------------------

+A `TensorFlow Data Service <https://www.tensorflow.org/api_docs/python/tf/data/experimental/service>`_ allows to move CPU intensive processing of your dataset from your training process to a cluster of CPU-rich processes.

+With Horovod, it is easy to spin up a TensorFlow Data Service on your Horovod cluster and to connect your Horovod training job to it.

-Run the follow command to run a TensorFlow Data Service via Horovod:
+Run the following command to run a TensorFlow Data Service via Horovod:

 .. code-block:: bash